By Scott Dine

 About Scott Dine

-Scott Dine is principal and technical director at Catalyst Group Marketing.
-Scott has been a small- and medium-business advocate for over 15 years and has worked in a variety of roles as an entrepreneur, business developer, project manager and website developer.
-He is the current chair of AAM’s AAMplify! podcast committee and is a member of AAM’s website committee.
+Scott Dine is Partner + Technical Director at Catalyst Group Marketing, a marketing agency for professional service firms.
+Scott has been a small-medium business advocate for over 20 years and has worked in a variety of roles as an entrepreneur, business developer, project manager and website developer.
+Additionally, Scott is actively involved in AAM as Chair of the AAMplify!
+Podcast Committee and as a member of the Website Committee.